puhacinboris/puhacinboris/README.md

 ### Hi there 👋, I'm Boris
-I'm a software engineer who is passionate about smartphones and all other gadgets running on Android including cars 😁.
+A software engineer interested in web and native android development.

 ### Languages and Tools I use
 ##